 Ngwenya Glass Factory demonstrations are best seen on weekday mornings when artisans are in full production

-What is the best time of year to visit attractions in Eswatini?
+When is the best season to visit attractions in Eswatini?

 May to September (dry season) for wildlife viewing when animals concentrate at water sources.
 April-May and September-October for ideal weather with fewer crowds.